Please note - entries for the 2015 Paris Marathon are now closed. Register your interest in the 2016 Paris Marathon by signing up for our newsletter.

 The Paris Marathon starts on one of the World’s most famous streets, les Champs Elysees, and attracts over 40,000 runners each year.
 This is a truly memorable journey through to the finish in the spectacular Avenue Foch.
 Medals and certificates are issued to all runners who finish within the time limit of 5hrs 40mins.

 The 2014 Paris Marathon was held on a sunny Sunday with a new course record.
 Ideal running weather with the 40,000 participants filling the streets of Paris with their passion once again.
+A incredible time of 2hr05'04 was made by Keneisa Bekele (three times Olympic champion and five times world champion for 5,000m and 10,000m)

 THE PARIS MARATHON